 cream cheese frosting ingredients

 - cream cheese – full fat all the way!
-The low fat stuff turns runny very quickly when beaten.
+The low-fat stuff turns runny very quickly when beaten.
 It just doesn’t work as well.
-You also need the cream cheese to be room temperature, so take it out of the fridge to take the chill away – about 20-30 minutes should do.
+The cream cheese should also be at room temperature, so take it out of the fridge to take the chill away – about 20-30 minutes should do.

 - unsalted butter.
 The butter must be soft enough to blend with the cream cheese – if it’s too cold, lumps will form and it will be very hard to get them out.
 BUT – you don’t want to too soft either!